 (a) A patient has the right to be free from restraints.
-Restraints shall not be applied to a patient in a treatment facility unless the head of the treatment facility, a member of the medical staff, or a licensed peace officer who has custody of the patient determines that they are necessary for the safety of the patient or others.
+Restraints shall not be applied to a patient in a treatment facility or state-operated treatment program unless the head of the treatment facility, head of the state-operated treatment program, a member of the medical staff, or a licensed peace officer who has custody of the patient determines that restraints are necessary for the safety of the patient or others.

 (b) Restraints shall not be applied to patients with developmental disabilities except as permitted under section 245.825 and rules of the commissioner of human services.
-Consent must be obtained from the person or person's guardian except for emergency procedures as permitted under rules of the commissioner adopted under section 245.825.
+Consent must be obtained from the patient or patient's guardian except for emergency procedures as permitted under rules of the commissioner adopted under section 245.825.

 (c) Each use of a restraint and reason for it shall be made part of the clinical record of the patient under the signature of the head of the treatment facility.

 A patient has the right to correspond freely without censorship.
-The head of the treatment facility may restrict correspondence if the patient's medical welfare requires this restriction.
-For patients in regional treatment centers, that determination may be reviewed by the commissioner.
+The head of the treatment facility or head of the state-operated treatment program may restrict correspondence if the patient's medical welfare requires this restriction.
+For a patient in a state-operated treatment program, that determination may be reviewed by the commissioner.
 Any limitation imposed on the exercise of a patient's correspondence rights and the reason for it shall be made a part of the clinical record of the patient.
 Any communication which is not delivered to a patient shall be immediately returned to the sender.

-Subject to the general rules of the treatment facility, a patient has the right to receive visitors and make phone calls.
-The head of the treatment facility may restrict visits and phone calls on determining that the medical welfare of the patient requires it.
+Subject to the general rules of the treatment facility or state-operated treatment program, a patient has the right to receive visitors and make phone calls.
+The head of the treatment facility or head of the state-operated treatment program may restrict visits and phone calls on determining that the medical welfare of the patient requires it.
 Any limitation imposed on the exercise of the patient's visitation and phone call rights and the reason for it shall be made a part of the clinical record of the patient.

-A patient has the right to meet with or call a personal physician, spiritual advisor, and counsel at all reasonable times.
+A patient has the right to meet with or call a personal physician, advanced practice registered nurse, or physician assistant; spiritual advisor; and counsel at all reasonable times.
 The patient has the right to continue the practice of religion.

-A patient has the right to periodic medical assessment, including assessment of the medical necessity of continuing care and, if the treatment facility declines to provide continuing care, the right to receive specific written reasons why continuing care is declined at the time of the assessment.
-The treatment facility shall assess the physical and mental condition of every patient as frequently as necessary, but not less often than annually.
-If the patient refuses to be examined, the facility shall document in the patient's chart its attempts to examine the patient.
-If a person is committed as developmentally disabled for an indeterminate period of time, the three-year judicial review must include the annual reviews for each year as outlined in Minnesota Rules, part 9525.0075, subpart 6.
+A patient has the right to periodic medical assessment, including assessment of the medical necessity of continuing care and, if the treatment facility, state-operated treatment program, or community-based treatment program declines to provide continuing care, the right to receive specific written reasons why continuing care is declined at the time of the assessment.
+The treatment facility, state-operated treatment program, or community-based treatment program shall assess the physical and mental condition of every patient as frequently as necessary, but not less often than annually.
+If the patient refuses to be examined, the treatment facility, state-operated treatment program, or community-based treatment program shall document in the patient's chart its attempts to examine the patient.
+If a patient is committed as developmentally disabled for an indeterminate period of time, the three-year judicial review must include the annual reviews for each year regarding the patient's need for continued commitment.

-A patient has the right to prior consent to any medical or surgical treatment, other than treatment for chemical dependency or nonintrusive treatment for mental illness.
+(a) A patient has the right to give prior consent to any medical or surgical treatment, other than treatment for chemical dependency or nonintrusive treatment for mental illness.

-(a) The written, informed consent of a competent adult patient for the treatment is sufficient.
+(1) the written, informed consent of a competent adult patient for the treatment is sufficient;

-(b) If the patient is subject to guardianship which includes the provision of medical care, the written, informed consent of the guardian for the treatment is sufficient.
+(2) if the patient is subject to guardianship which includes the provision of medical care, the written, informed consent of the guardian for the treatment is sufficient;

-(c) If the head of the treatment facility determines that the patient is not competent to consent to the treatment and the patient has not been adjudicated incompetent, written, informed consent for the surgery or medical treatment shall be obtained from the nearest proper relative.
+(3) if the head of the treatment facility or state-operated treatment program determines that the patient is not competent to consent to the treatment and the patient has not been adjudicated incompetent, written, informed consent for the surgery or medical treatment shall be obtained from the person appointed the health care power of attorney, the patient's agent under the health care directive, or the nearest proper relative.
 For this purpose, the following persons are proper relatives, in the order listed: the patient's spouse, parent, adult child, or adult sibling.
-If the nearest proper relatives cannot be located, refuse to consent to the procedure, or are unable to consent, the head of the treatment facility or an interested person may petition the committing court for approval for the treatment or may petition a court of competent jurisdiction for the appointment of a guardian.
-The determination that the patient is not competent, and the reasons for the determination, shall be documented in the patient's clinical record.
+If the nearest proper relatives cannot be located, refuse to consent to the procedure, or are unable to consent, the head of the treatment facility or state-operated treatment program or an interested person may petition the committing court for approval for the treatment or may petition a court of competent jurisdiction for the appointment of a guardian.
+The determination that the patient is not competent, and the reasons for the determination, shall be documented in the patient's clinical record;

-(d) Consent to treatment of any minor patient shall be secured in accordance with sections 144.341 to 144.346.
-A minor 16 years of age or older may consent to hospitalization, routine diagnostic evaluation, and emergency or short-term acute care.
+(4) consent to treatment of any minor patient shall be secured in accordance with sections 144.341 to 144.346.
+A minor 16 years of age or older may consent to hospitalization, routine diagnostic evaluation, and emergency or short-term acute care; and

-(e) In the case of an emergency when the persons ordinarily qualified to give consent cannot be located, the head of the treatment facility may give consent.
+(5) in the case of an emergency when the persons ordinarily qualified to give consent cannot be located in sufficient time to address the emergency need, the head of the treatment facility or state-operated treatment program may give consent.

 MS 1990 [Renumbered subd 6c]